-Great Wall Steed Pick-up
+Great Wall Steed pick-up review

 The Steed is Chinese company Great Wall’s entry into the UK market.
 Decent specs and a low price are attractive, residual values less so